srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ### Exercise 3: Create Group Enrollment (X.509 Certificate) in DPS

-In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _certificate attestation_.
+In this exercise, you will create a new enrollment group within the Device Provisioning Service (DPS) that uses _certificate attestation_.

 #### Task 1: Create the enrollment